cls-python/cls-luigi/README.md

             outfile.write(text)
 ```

-Then, In the `FinalTask` We pass both tasks as a single ClsParameter represented by a dictionary,
+Then, in the `FinalTask` We pass both tasks as a single ClsParameter represented by a dictionary,
 where the keys are our configuration index (1,2), and the items are the returned type of each task.

 Note that defining a domain for our configurations indices is optional.